Fare: New American

 Not Recommended For: Diners who prefer simpler food in a less upscale, classic tavern setting.

-Liquor: Full service bar with over 100 selections of wine.
+Liquor: Full service bar with over 40,00 wine bottles in stock.

 The Pluckemin Inn has consistently managed to be rated as one of New Jersey's top restaurants

-This 140 seat restaurant gets high marks for well prepared contemporary American food, service, and decor.
+This 140 seat restaurant, set in a restored Revolutionary War-era farmhouse, gets high marks for well prepared contemporary American food, service, and decor.

 From the outside, the building resembles a colonial northeast structure, yet once you step foot inside, the ambiance is California wine country with hard wood floors, amber colored walls, French oak accents, brick archways, with seating around the perimeter of a multi-story wine tower surrounded in glass.
 With two levels of dining, there is also a private dining room and a lively bar & lounge area.
 In the winter time the fireplace is on adding to it's charm.

-Chef Lattanzio serves up a well prepared seasonally changing menu with a misture of Italian influenced dishes.
-The menu items are prepared using local farm to table, fresh ingredients from the nearby Three Meadows Farm and the restaurant's own garden.
+The menu items are prepared using local farm to table, fresh ingredients from nearby farms.

 The service at the Pluckemin Inn is professional, well trained, knowledgeable, and anticipatory, although they are sometimes a bit pretentious with 20+ diners.

-Pluckemin is also a great destination for wine enthusiasts, with an impressive selection of wines under the management of sommelier Brian Hider.
+The Pluckemin Inn is also a great destination for wine enthusiasts, with an impressive selection of wines under the management of sommelier Brian Hider. ,

 For those who prefer to do lunch, or for a more casual setting, you can enjoy your meal in “The Plucky” tavern at The Pluckemin Inn.